jorgef/engineeringladders/README.md

 1. **Enhances**: successfully pushes new features and bug fixes to improve and extend the system
 2. **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 3. **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-4. **Evolves**: evolves the architecture to support future requirenments and defines its SLAs
+4. **Evolves**: evolves the architecture to support future requirements and defines its SLAs
 5. **Leads**: leads the technical excellence of the system and creates plans to mitigate outages

 ## People

 1. **Learns**: quickly learns from others and consistently steps up when it is required
 2. **Supports**: proactively supports other team members and helps them to be successful
-3. **Mentors**: mentors other to accelerate their career-growth and encourages them to participate
+3. **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 4. **Coordinates**: coordinates team members providing effective feedback and moderating discussions
 5. **Manages**: manages the team members' career, expectations, performance and level of happiness